tmaziere/book-scan/README.md

 ## Install

-N.B. : it is better to work in a virtual environment (venv).
+N.B. : it is better (but not mandatory) to work in a virtual environment (venv).
 I can advise [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper/) as a vevnv manager.

 - clone this repo
 - install dependencies : `pip install -r requirements.txt`